24/7 Emergency

 Understanding Water Heater Flood Damage in Your Home

+The scope of water heater flood damage extends far beyond visible water puddles.
+When a tank fails, water travels along paths of least resistance, seeping into building materials and hidden spaces.
+Basements and utility rooms suffer the most immediate impact, but damage often spreads to adjacent rooms, wall cavities, and flooring systems above.
 Within 24-48 hours of a water heater failure, secondary damage begins developing.
 Drywall absorbs moisture and starts deteriorating.
 Wooden structural components begin swelling.
 Carpet padding becomes saturated and develops odors.
 Most concerning, mold spores that exist naturally in every home find the damp conditions they need to colonize and spread.
-Learning how to prevent mold growth after water damage is essential for protecting your family’s health.
+Learning how to prevent mold growth after water damage is essential for protecting your family's health.
 Comprehensive water heater flood damage restoration must address all affected materials, not just surface water.

 Common Areas Affected by Water Heater Failures